 Our reviewers evaluate products and services based on unbiased research.
 Top Consumer Reviews may earn money when you click on a link.
 Learn more about our process.

-SoFi has some big benefits compared with other options for debt relief loans: the lowest average interest rates, assistance (and forbearance) if you lose your job while repaying a loan, and even occasional sign-up bonus money.
-But, an increase in the number of complaints from SoFi clients, describing negative experiences specifically with the customer service department, gave us some cause for concern.
+SoFi has some big benefits compared with other options for home improvement loans.
+They offer the lowest average interest rates, and assistance (and forbearance) if you lose your job while repaying a loan.
+But an increase in the number of complaints from SoFi clients, which describe negative experiences specifically with the customer service department, gave us some cause for concern.

-SuperMoney offers comparison "shopping" for many financial products, including debt relief loans.
+SuperMoney offers "comparison shopping" for many financial products, including home improvement loans.
 They offer funding through just over a dozen partners, and you can see detailed information and reviews about each one before filling out your application.
-SuperMoney hasn't been around as long as some of the referral platforms we evaluated and so there's not as much customer feedback yet.
-This is a good way to gather information about personal loans you might be eligible for, but you'll still have to complete your application directly with the lender you choose.
+SuperMoney hasn't been around as long as some of the other referral platforms we evaluated and so there's not as much customer feedback yet.
+SuperMoney is a good way to gather information about home improvement loans you might be eligible for, but you'll still have to complete your application directly with the lender you choose.

 If you're looking to finally renovate that kitchen straight out of the 70's, or build on the extra bedroom you need, chances are good that you don't just have the cash sitting around to get it done.
 Most homeowners use a home improvement loan to access the funds required to turn their house into a "home sweet home" .

 There are several types of financing that can be used to make improvements or repairs.
 These depend on a variety of factors: the amount of equity you have already built up in your property, your credit history, and the amount of money you need.

 If you have little equity in your home - in other words, you haven't made many payments on your mortgage yet, and you didn't put down much money at closing - you'll most likely use a home improvement loan to fund your projects.
 These loans are based on your overall credit history; the higher your credit score and the lower your debts, the better rates and terms you'll get.